Invariant Jet differentials and Asymptotic Serre duality: Main Results

-For instance a choice of $P_{\alpha}$'s could be the Wronskians.
-However we slightly try to do some better choice.
-First lets make some correspondence between invariant jets with non-invariant ones.
-Lets consider a change of coordinates

 locally defined in a neighborhood of a point, where $n-r$ coordinates $f_i$ of $f(t) \in V_{f(t)}$ are completely determined by the remaining $r$ coordinates.
-This makes the first coordinate to be the identity.
-If we differentiate in the new coordinates successively, then all the resulting fractions are invariant of degree $0$,
+The latter makes the first coordinate to be the identity.
+If we differentiate in the new coordinates, then all the resulting fractions are invariant of degree $0$,

-We take the $P_{\alpha}$'s to be all the polynomials that appear in the numerators of the components when we successively differentiate (2.7) with respect to $t$.
-An invariant metric in the first coordinates corresponds to a usual metric in the second one subject to the condition that we need to make the average under the unitary change of coordinates in $V$.
-It corresponds to change of coordinates on the manifold $X$ as
+We take the $P_{\alpha}$'s to be all the polynomials that appear in the numerators of the components when we successively differentiate \eqref{eq:jetcoord} w.r.t $t$.
+An invariant metric in the original coordinates corresponds to a usual metric in the second one, subject to the condition that we need to make the average under the unitary change of coordinates in $V$.
+To calculate the curvature of the metric, we consider the frames of the vector bundle to be orthonormal.
+Recall that a change of coordinates on the manifold $X$ effects on jets as follows:

 with $\psi$ to be unitary.
-That is the effect of the change of variables in $X$ has only effect as the first derivative by composition with a linear map, up to the scaling epsilon factors (cf. \cite{D1}).
+In our calculation, the effect of the change of variables in $X$ has only effect at the first derivative by composition with a linear map, up to the scaling epsilon factors (cf. \cite{D1}).
+Thus, we choose a metric in the form,

 where $\eta_s$ are the jet coordinates $\eta_s = g^{(s)}(0), 1 \leq s \leq k$, induced by $g = (t, g_2(t), . . . , g_r(t))$.
-The weight of $\eta_s$ can be seen by differentiating (9) to be equal $(2s-1)$ inductively.
-Therefore the above metric becomes similar to the metric used by Demailly in the new coordinates produced by $g$'s.
-We need to modify the metric in (2.10) slightly to be invariant under hermitian transformations of the vector bundle $V$.
-In fact the role of $\eta_{11}$ can be done by any other $\eta_{1i}$ or even any other non-zero vector.
-To fix this we consider
+The weight of $\eta_s$ can be seen by differentiating \eqref{eq:jetcoord} to be equal to $(2s-1)$, inductively.
+Therefore, the above metric becomes similar to the metric used by Demailly in the new coordinates produced by $g$.
+We need to modify the metric in \eqref{eq:metric} slightly to be invariant under Hermitian transformations of the vector bundle $V$.
+The role of $\eta_{11}$ can be done by any other, $\eta_{1i}$ or even any other non-zero vector.
+To fix this issue, we consider,

 where the integration only affects the last factor making average over all vectors in $v \in V$.
 This will remove the former difficulty.
-The curvature is the same as for the metric in \cite{D1} but only an extra contribution from the last factor,
+The curvature is the same as for the metric in \cite{D1} but with only an extra contribution from the last factor,

 Namely, if $\pi_r : \mathbb{C}^{kr} \setminus {0} \longrightarrow \mathbb{P}(1^r, 2^r, . . . , k^r)$ is the canonical projection of the weighted projective space $\mathbb{P}(1^r, 2^r, ... , k^r)$ and